 Other attractions include a small enclosure containing several land iguanas and explanations concerning efforts to restore their populations on islands where they’ve been pushed to the brink of extinction.

 You can even visit the preserved remains of the late Lonesome George in his climate-controlled museum area.

 Location: A 20 – 25 minute walk east down the end of the main drag, Av

 This beach is small but perfect on a hot day.
 It is on the way into the Charles Darwin Research Station and is excellent on low or high tide.
 Many locals swim laps here when the water is calm and the mornings are hot.

 It’s a great place to see marine iguanas swimming in the water during the hottest times of the day.

 Stop for a refreshing swim at the station beach on your way out of the Charles Darwin Research Station.

 The Main Beach!

-The town in Isabela is located just across the road from a long, white, deserted beach.
+The town of Isabela is located just across the road from a long, white, deserted beach.
 Just take your towel, a good book, and some sunscreen.
 A short walk up the beach, and you will be alone in your Galapagos paradise.

 Flamingo Lagoon & Giant Tortoise Breeding Center (wetlands)